swaptacular/swpt_accounts/protocol.rst

    ignored if more than ``ttl`` seconds have elapsed since the message was emitted (``ts``).
 This MUST be a positive number.

-If for a given account, no `AccountChange`_ messages have been sent for a long while, the server SHOULD send a new `AccountChange`_ message identical to the previous one (except for the ``ts`` field), to remind that the account still exist.
+If for a given account, no `AccountUpdate`_ messages have been sent for a long while, the server SHOULD send a new `AccountUpdate`_ message identical to the previous one (except for the ``ts`` field), to remind that the account still exist.
 This guarantees that accounts will not be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.

-.. [#meaningful-change] For a given account, every change in the value of one of the fields included in `AccountChange`_ messages (except for the ``ts`` field) should be considered meaningful, and therefore an `AccountChange`_ message SHOULD be emitted to inform about it.
+.. [#meaningful-change] For a given account, every change in the value of one of the fields included in `AccountUpdate`_ messages (except for the ``ts`` field) should be considered meaningful, and therefore an `AccountUpdate`_ message SHOULD be emitted to inform about it.

 .. [#creation-date] Note that an account can be removed from the server's database, and then a new account with the same